 One needs to be religious in dental hygiene and protecting the crown.
 Keep your oral cavity free of infections and do not chew on very hard nuts or ice.

-Have the procedure done with an experienced dentist or endodontic at Kirkland, who restores the tooth properly after the procedure.
+Has the procedure been done with an experienced dentist or endodontic at Kirkland, who restores the tooth properly after the procedure?

 However, there are many other factors that may increase or decrease the life of an RCT.

 - The first reason is negligence on the patient’s part.
 The patient may not have taken good care of the tooth, especially if he is a kid or teenager who invariably has inconsistent oral hygiene habits.

 - The second is a natural occurrence of the tooth having two roots.
 One of those roots may have a very tiny infection that is not possible to detect.
 It may flare up later.
 While this occurrence is highly unlikely, it still does happen sometimes.

 - Though uncommon, sometimes the filling can become weak over time and bacteria make their way inside the tooth.
 The patient does not feel any pain, that’s why regular checkups are important.

 - Occasionally, teeth that have had RCT done, may fracture after many years.
 It usually happens with patients who unknowingly grind or clench their teeth.
 Sho, if you feel pain or sensitivity in an RCT tooth, see your dentist.